Mission & Values

 The core values of the school are:

-- To embrace and celebrate and embrace our diversity as a community of learners
+- To embrace and celebrate our diversity as a community of learners

 - To develop an understanding and appreciation for our host country and its culture